On the creation of conjugate points for thermostats: Introduction

 A fundamental property of thermostats is that they can be \textit{dissipative}, meaning that they do not preserve any smooth volume form on $SM$.
 Thus, they provide a unified point of view to study many non-conservative dynamical systems, where the classical Hamiltonian structure is absent.

 As in the geodesic case, the exponential map $\exp^\lambda:TM\to M$ is defined by

-For every $x\in M$, the map $\exp_x^\lambda$ is of class $\mathcal{C}^1$ on $T_xM$ and $\mathcal{C}^\infty$ on $T_xM\setminus \{0\}$; see, for instance, the proof of \cite[Lemma A.7]{dairbekov07b}.
+For every $x\in M$, the map $\exp_x^\lambda$ is $\mathcal{C}^\infty$ on $T_xM\setminus \{0\}$ but, in general, only $\mathcal{C}^1$ at $0$; see, for instance, the proof of \cite[Lemma A.7]{dairbekov07b}.
+The lack of smoothness at the origin reflects the potential non-reversibility of thermostat flows.
 We say that the thermostat has \textit{no conjugate points} if $\exp_x^\lambda$ is a local diffeomorphism for all $x\in M$.
-Two points $x_0,x_1\in M$ are said to be \textit{conjugate} if there exists a thermostat geodesic $\gamma: \R\to M$ with $\gamma(0)=x_0$, $\gamma(T)=x_1$ for some $T>0$, and the map $\exp_{x_0}^\lambda$ is singular at $T\dot{\gamma}(0)$.
+Given a thermostat geodesic segment $\gamma: [0,T]\to M$ with distinct endpoints $x_0 \coloneq \gamma(0)$ and $x_1\coloneq\gamma(T)$, we say that $x_0$ and $x_1$ are \textit{conjugate along} $\gamma$ if the map $\exp_{x_0}^\lambda$ is singular at $T\dot{\gamma}(0)$, that is, if the differential $d_{T\dot{\gamma}(0)}\exp_{x_0}^\lambda$ has non-trivial kernel.
 The no-conjugate-points property means that, on each connected component of $M$, any two points in its universal cover are joined by the lift of a unique thermostat geodesic.
 We are particularly interested in this dynamical feature because, as shown by Klingenberg \cite{klingenberg74}, having no conjugate points is a necessary condition for a geodesic flow to be Anosov.
-This remains true for thermostats due to \cite[Lemma 4.1]{dairbekov07}.
+This remains true for thermostats thanks to \cite[Lemma 4.1]{dairbekov07}.

-Recall that the flow $(\varphi_t)_{t \in \R}$ is said to be \textit{Anosov} if there exist a flow-invariant splitting of the tangent bundle $T(SM) = \R F \oplus E_s \oplus E_u$ and constants $C \geq 1$ and $0 < \rho < 1$ such that, for all $v\in SM$ and $t \geq 0$, we have
+Recall that the flow $\{\varphi_t\}_{t \in \R}$ is said to be \textit{Anosov} if there exist a flow-invariant splitting of the tangent bundle $T(SM) = \R F \oplus E_s \oplus E_u$ and constants $C \geq 1$ and $0 < \rho < 1$ such that, for all $v\in SM$ and $t \geq 0$, we have